MarkPflug/Sylvan.Data.Excel/readme.md

 # Sylvan.Data.Excel

-A cross-platform .NET library for reading Excel data files in .xlsx, .xlsb and .xls formats.
+A cross-platform .NET library for reading and writing Excel data files.
+The most commonly used formats: .xlsx, .xlsb and .xls, are supported for reading.
+Only .xlsx is supported for writing.

-Provides readonly, row by row, forward-only access to the data.
+ExcelDataReader provides readonly, row by row, forward-only access to the data.
-There is no support for creating or editing Excel files.
 Provides a familiar API via `DbDataReader`, which is ideal for accessing rectangular, tabular data sets.
-Exposes a single, unified API for accessing all supported file formats.
+It exposes a single, unified API for accessing all supported file formats.

+ExcelDataWriter supports writing data from a `DbDataReader` to an Excel worksheet.

 The library is a purely managed implementation with no external dependencies.

 This library is currently the [fastest and lowest allocating](https://github.com/MarkPflug/Benchmarks/blob/main/docs/ExcelBenchmarks.md)